 The role of each Policy Committee is to assess public policy needs within their domain and to recommend targets for programming that will measurably affect the development of public policy.
 The Committee Co-Chairs and members are expected to assume leadership roles in the development, implementation, evaluation, and follow-through of Institute programming in their areas.

-The Economic Development Committee is devoted to examining public issues that impact economic growth and development in South Western Pennsylvania.
-This work spans across several different disciplines, including but not limited to the examination of emerging industries and technology, the development of a public climate that supports both small business development and provides a favorable environment for global companies to take root. »
+The Economic Development Committee is devoted to examining public issues that impact economic growth and development in Southwestern Pennsylvania.
+This work spans across several different disciplines, including but not limited to the examination of emerging industries and technology, as well as the development of a public climate that supports both small business development and provides a favorable environment for global companies to take root. »

 Fiscal Policy and Governance